KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/development-inner-loop.md

 Later this article suggests copying the directory that contains the code you will generate and overwriting the original.
 Because of this, you might name this subdirectory something like "OverwrittenInTests".

-Ensuring this code runs and does what is expected before you begin will save time as you create your generator.
+Ensuring your example project runs and does what is expected before you begin will save time as you create your generator.

 ## Design a data model and check it for completeness.

 Your generator will gather input data from sources like the user's code or external files.
-Regardless of the source, define an explicit data model even if it is only one value.
+Regardless of the source, an explicit data model allows you to extract information from the sources into a cacheable model.

-Incremental generators rely on caching, and caching relies on data models.
+Incremental generators rely on caching, caching relies on value equality, and your data models can supply that value equality.
 You might only use one model, and it might contain only one value, or you may have several models that you transform during development.
 The key is that you extract the data you need from the underlying source in a discreet operation as early in the pipeline processing as possible.
 This discrete operation will be created either by calling `SyntaxValueProvider.CreateSyntaxProvider` or `Select` on any of the other providers of `IncrementalGeneratorInitializationContext`.
 The [provider section or the incremental source generator pipeline article](pipeline.md#providers) and the [incremental generator specification](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md) have more information on providers.

-Each model must have value equality, including using `SequenceEquals` for any collections.
+Each data model must have value equality, including using `SequenceEquals` for any collections.
 This is most easily done using records or record structs and customizing the equality to accommodate collections or any other data that doesn't naturally have value equality.

-While a very simple model might be just a value or a tuple, most generators will use one or more data models that each contains several values.
-Although the data model is generally built from code and creates code, it should be in the language of your domain.
-If the domain is code itself, where there is no logical alternative but naming in your data model aligns to code features like properties, you probably need to clarify whether the data model members align with the input or output code, probably with an `input` or `output` prefix.
+Although the data model is generally built from code and is used to create code, it should be in the language of your domain.
+For example, if the domain is a command line definition, like System.CommandLine, the domain would include commands, arguments and options.

-Your data model should be sensible in the domain you are creating.
-If the domain is a command line definition, like System.CommandLine, the domain would include commands, arguments and options.
-Most generator use input values in multiple ways, so modeling your expected output does not work well.
+If the domain is code itself, where there is no logical alternative but your data model names aligning with code features like properties and classes, you probably need to clarify whether the data model members align with the input or output code.
+You might do this with `input` and `output` prefixes.

-Once you have an example project and a data model, map the generated code to ensure the data model contains all of the variable information.
-For example, a class name in the generated code may be variable and therefore depend on data in the model.
-If source code will provide the input for the data model, also map the data model to the non generated code in the example project to understand where each value originates.
+Once you have an example project and a data model, map the generated code to the data model.
+This will ensure the data model contains all of the variable information.
+If user-entered source code will provide the input for the data model, also map the data model to the user-entered source code in the example project to understand where each value originates.
 You may need to update the example project to better communicate the generation input.
 If the input data comes from another source, such as an additional file or configuration, map the data model to that source.
 These mappings can be simple bulleted lists.

 ## Create and test the code that builds the data model